-Who's at Fault for Damaged Products—and What to Do Next
+Who's at Fault for Damaged Items—and What to Do Next

-Not only does this hurt the seller, who must replace or refund the order and deal with potential damage to their brand's reputation, it also becomes a hassle for the buyer, who must then take steps to ensure they are properly taken care of.
+Not only do damaged goods hurt you as the seller, who must replace or refund the order and deal with potential damage to their brand's reputation, it also becomes a hassle for the buyer, who must then take steps to ensure they are properly taken care of.
+As a business owner, taking the time to protect your goods for shipping is always worth the cost.

-What a Buyer Should Do about Damaged Product
+What a Buyer Should Do a Package Damaged During Shipping

 First and foremost, you should always be sure to read return policies before ordering anything.
 This can be especially important for large items, such as furniture, which can be a pain to deal with and a logistical nightmare to send back.